At 4 months old, you might feel like you’ve got this sleeping thing nailed… or it might be a hot mess.

 How long should a 4 month old wake window be?

 Basically, this is the amount of time your babe is awake between naps and is a nifty way to prevent an overtired (read: cranky) baby.

 Whether you decide on a strict wake-up time or not, 4-month-old sleep schedules tend to work off wake windows rather than specific times for bedtime or naps.

-Noticing your baby’s early tired signs and keeping an eye on how long they’ve been awake can help you get them ready and into their crib for their next nap before they become overtired.
+As long as you’re noticing your baby’s early tired signs and keeping an eye on how long they’ve been awake, you’ll be able to get them ready for their next nap before they become overtired.

 How much sleep does a 4-month-old need?

-Commonly, this will be divided into 10-11 hours overnight, with three to four hours of naps during the day.
+Commonly, this will be divided into 10 to 12 hours overnight, with three to four hours of naps during the day.